Canvas Documentation

 Now that you have your sitemap set up, you should tell Google about it.

-Create a Search Console account and add your domain to it.
+Create a account and add your domain to it.
 This might require you to verify the domain ownership as part of the process.
 Then, once your domain is set up, just add a link to your sitemap file, which will generally be https://[yourdomain.com]/sitemap.xml.
 Google will then take a little while (up to a few days) to crawl all of the links and discover their content.